mahuntington/react-notes/Webpack.md

 }
 ```

-The result in `dist/build.js` is the ES5 version (may be minified):
+The result in `dist/build.js` is the ES5 version:

 ```javascript
 var Foo = function () {